adritasharma/Chatbot_AWS_LEX/README.md

 ## Step 2: Create Lambda function

-This function is used to fetch postal addresses baed on a Pincode
+This function is used to fetch postal addresses baed on a Pincode.
+I have used a public postalpincode API.

 This is a AWS Lambda (Serverless Functions).
 AWS Lambda can be plugged into Amzon Lex Intent to  act on it.

 To create Lamda project,  AWS Toolkit for Visual Studio is  and  Lambda Project (.NET Core) is created .
-AWS Nuget Packages Amazon.Lambda.Core, ** Amazon.Lambda.LexEvents** and Amazon.Lambda.Serialization.Json have been used for Lambda functionality.
+AWS Nuget Packages Amazon.Lambda.Core, **Amazon.Lambda.LexEvents** and Amazon.Lambda.Serialization.Json have been used for Lambda functionality.

         public async Task<LexResponse> FunctionHandler(LexEvent lexEvent, ILambdaContext context) {